RedPitaya/Documentation/developerGuide/hardware/GEN2/hw_specs/hw_specs.rst

     Power supply precautions:

-    * *STEMlab 125-14 Gen2*, *STEMlab 125-14 Gen2 Pro* and *STEMlab 125-14 Gen2 Z7020 Pro* may only be powered by an isolated external power supply of 5 Volts DC with a maximum current of 3 A.
+    * *STEMlab 125-14 Gen 2*, *STEMlab 125-14 Pro Gen 2* and *STEMlab 125-14 Pro Z7020 Gen 2* may only be powered by an isolated external power supply of 5 Volts DC with a maximum current of 3 A.
       The recommended model is **Too be determined**.
 Any other external power supply used with Red Pitaya must comply with the relevant regulations and standards applicable in the country of use.

 ..
 TODO add recommended Gen2 power supply model